SquareLineStudio/docs/dev_env/animation.md

 You can edit the selected animation in this section.
 You can create, edit or delete animation properties here.

+## Animation name

+In this section you can rename the selected animation.

 ### Select animation

 You can choose an animation of yours from a drop-down menu.
 You can start the selected animation by clicking on the **Play** button on the prefered widget from the Default list.
 The animation can be deleted by clicking on the **Bin** button.
 In this case, it will be removed from all widgets it have been added to.